 We now give an example to show that, in \Cref{thm:main}, the hypothesis that there exists $u \in C$, not a zerodivisor modulo $N$, such that $u \mid g$ cannot be dispensed with.

-\begin{ex} Consider $I = (ry, rz, z(yx-s^2))$, the homogenization of an ideal studied by Fedder \cite{Fed83} and Singh \cite{Sin99} in order to show that the property of being F-split does not deform.
-Consider $C = C(y,I) = (xz, r)$ and $N = N(y,I) = (rz)$, both of which are compatibly split by the standard splitting, $\Tr(g^{p-1} \bullet)$ for $g = xyzrs$.
+\begin{ex} Consider $I = (ty, tz, z(yx-s^2))$, the homogenization of an ideal studied by Fedder \cite{Fed83} and Singh \cite{Sin99} in order to show that the property of being F-split does not deform.
+Consider $C = C(y,I) = (xz, t)$ and $N = N(y,I) = (tz)$, both of which are compatibly split by the standard splitting, $\Tr(g^{p-1} \bullet)$ for $g = xyzst$.
 The geometric vertex decomposition of $I$ at $y$ induces the isomorphism $C/N \rightarrow I/N$ which takes $zx$ to $z(yx-s^2)$.
-Yet $\Tr((z(yx-s^2)rs)^{p-1} \bullet )$ does not compatibly split $I$.
+Yet $\Tr((z(yx-s^2)st)^{p-1} \bullet )$ does not compatibly split $I$.
 Indeed, one can mimic Singh's argument in \cite[Proposition 3.1]{Sin99} to see that $S/I$ is not F-split at all.
 The only hypothesis of \Cref{thm:main} not satisfied in this example is the existence of a factor of $g$ that is an element of $C$ and not a zerodivisor modulo $N$. \end{ex}

 \begin{rmk} Our primary application of \Cref{thm:main} will be in cases when $I$ is lex-compatibly geometrically vertex decomposable.
 In this case and if $I$ is homogeneous, then $\psi$ constitutes an elementary G-biliaison.
-Notice moreover that, in the language of generalized divisors \cite{Har07}, one has a biliaison if and only if the divisor on $N(x_n,I)$ which corresponds to $I$ is linearly equivalent to the divisor of $C(x_n,I)$ plus or minus a hypersurface section divisor on $N(x_n,I)$. \end{rmk}
+In the language of generalized divisors \cite{Har07}, one has a biliaison if and only if the divisor on $N(x_n,I)$ which corresponds to $I$ is linearly equivalent to the divisor of $C(x_n,I)$ plus a hypersurface section divisor on $N(x_n,I)$. \end{rmk}